Tasman Council No Spray Register

 Tasman Council uses a variety of management techniques to protect public infrastructure such as roads, footpaths, kerbs and gutters.
 The use of chemical herbicides is one of the methods.

 A ‘No Spray Zone’ register has been kept for many years, inviting residents to register their property frontage for exclusion from the use of chemical sprays by Council.
 To be considered for property frontage inclusion in this register, the property owner must complete a No Spray Register Application Form.
-Applications must include detail on the method of control and how regularly the owner plans to undertake control actions.
+Please note we don’t have authority over State Growth roads.

-The spraying program includes verge spraying on Council maintained roads, with spraying widths generally up to 1.2m from edge of pavement on sealed roads and from edge of shoulder on gravel roads.
+The spraying program includes verge spraying on Council maintained roads, with spraying widths generally up to 1.2m from the edge of the pavement on sealed roads and from the edge of the shoulder on gravel roads.
 Roadside drains that have recently been cleared are also treated.

 Tasman Council conducts roadside spot spraying for woody weeds at varying times throughout the year depending on suitable weather.
 Information on alternative weed control methods can be found via DPIPWE Invasive Species website.